adv100500/FlashLoanCommodityTradeFinance/README.md

 **Advantage of flash loans for the flash loan bank:**

-Due to atomicity (https://en.wikipedia.org/wiki/Atomicity_(database_systems)) of blockchain transaction, flash loan bank is able to provide a completely uncollateralized flash loan and is not exposed to borrower's credit risk.
+Due to **atomicity** of blockchain transaction, flash loan bank is able to provide a completely uncollateralized flash loan and is not exposed to borrower's credit risk.
 In other words, should something go wrong during the transaction (supplier does not send the tokenized goods, off-taker does not send the required funds, etc...), the transaction will be reverted to its initial state.

 **Advantage of flash loans for the trader:**

-As the whole transaction takes place in seconds, the advantage for the trader is a much lower interest expenses compared to traditional borrowing.
+As the whole transaction takes place in seconds, the advantage for the trader is a much lower interest expenses (hundreds of thousands times) compared to traditional borrowing.